-We noted several positive control activities for cash handling and controlled asset management in place at the time of our audit, including the following:
+We noted several positive control activities for cash handling in place at the time of our audit, including the following:

-- Staff members were professional in fulfilling their duties and were aware of the need for internal controls over cash handling. - All voided transactions we reviewed were approved by a second person and were documented with a Library void form.
+- All voided transactions we reviewed were approved by a second person and were documented with a Library void form. - During our unannounced cash count, funds in the cash registers balanced to the change fund amount and register reports of collections.

-- During our unannounced cash count, funds in the cash registers balanced to the change fund amount and register reports of collections. - Safeguards were in place to adequately protect the change fund at night or during non-business hours. - An explanation and reason for the waiver was listed on each "Fine and Fee Waiver" form, as well as the amount waived and the card number of the patron. - The assets located at the Library were accurately recorded on the Controlled Assets Inventory Lists.
+- Safeguards were in place to adequately protect the change fund at night or during non-business hours. - An explanation and reason for the waiver was listed on each "Fine and Fee Waiver" form, as well as the amount waived and the card number of the patron.

-Overall, it appears that many sound internal control procedures are in place and functioning properly.
-The Herriman Library management and staff are to be commended for their efforts in this regard.
+Overall, sound internal control procedures are in place and functioning properly.
+The Magna Library management and staff are to be commended for their efforts in this regard.
 Nonetheless, we did find some areas where improvements could be made.